 She has served on several boards and committees and has been an active volunteer for a number of organizations, including Warner Nature Center and Big Brother/Big Sister.

-She lives with her husband, screenwriter Shawn Lawrence Otto, and their son in a wind-powered, passive solar home they designed and built with their own hands.
+She lives with her husband, screenwriter Shawn Lawrence Otto, in a wind-powered, passive solar home they designed and built with their own hands.

 Honors and Certifications

-State Auditor Otto is immediate past president of the National State Auditors Association (NSAA).
+State Auditor Otto is past president of the National State Auditors Association (NSAA).
 She is currently the Chair of the Human Resources Committee for NSAA.

 She also serves on the Council on Local Results and Innovation, which has developed performance benchmarks and a performance benchmark system for cities and counties to adopt.